Cosmian/kms/documentation/docs/authentication.md

  The issuer URI of the JWT token.

 ##### Auth0
-The delegated authority domain configured on Auth0, for instance `https://<your-tenant>.<region>.auth0.com`
+The delegated authority domain configured on Auth0, for instance `https://<your-tenant>.<region>.auth0.com/`

+Note: the `/` is mandatory at the end of the URL; if not present the `iss` will not validate

 ##### Google ID tokens
 Use `https://accounts.google.com`